This story contains language that some readers may find offensive.

 For Greene, this is the last straw.
 He announces that he won't be returning for Ron Brown's second year because of his frustration over "egregiously" low academic expectations.

-To Fail Or Not To Fail: The Fierce Debate Over High Standards
+Episode 3: The Fierce Debate Over High Standards

 And this leads to a bitter divide at the school, with Greene and most teachers on one side and Principal Williams and the school's psychologist, Charles Curtis, on the other.